pvlib/pvlib-python/pvlib/data/gold/README.md

 ```

 which will overwrite the existing `sdm.json` and `sdm.csv` files. `sdm.json` is
-the lossles, machine-interoperable format, and `sdm.csv` is formatted to be
+the lossless, machine-interoperable format, and `sdm.csv` is formatted to be
 human-readable and to be easily viewed in a spreadsheet program.

 NOTES: